WinVector/WVPlots/Examples/PickingThresholds/UnrollingROC.md

 ![](UnrollingROC_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

 So now we know ***the ideal model has an AUC of 1***.
-So we want our actual model to trace out a curve as close to the ideal model as possible; such a model should have an AUC close to 1.
+We want our actual model to trace out a curve as close to the ideal model as possible; such a model should have an AUC close to 1.

 **The Random Model**